godarklight/concorde/ReadmeConcorde-jbsim.txt

 Radio
 -----
-- only "F12" or "= r" : NAV 0 (default radio menu) is reserved for interface with autopilot.
+- only "ctrl-R" or "ctrl-I r" : NAV 0 (default radio menu) is reserved for interface with autopilot.

 2D panel